Te Kaha (stadium)

-The Canterbury Multi-Use Arena, also known as Te Kaha, is a multi-use sports arena to be built in Christchurch, New Zealand, on land bordered by Hereford, Madras, Tuam, and Barbadoes Streets.
-The facility is designed as a replacement for Lancaster Park, which was damaged in the 2011 Christchurch Earthquake and subsequently demolished in 2019.
-The stadium is part of the Christchurch Central Recovery Plan developed by the government in 2012.
+Te Kaha, initially known as the Canterbury Multi-Use Arena, and known as One New Zealand Stadium for sponsorship reasons, is a multi-use sports arena under construction in Christchurch, New Zealand.
+It is situated on land bordered by Hereford, Madras, Tuam, and Barbadoes streets.
+The facility is designed as a replacement for Lancaster Park, which was damaged in the 2011 Christchurch earthquake and demolished in 2019.
+The stadium is part of the Christchurch Central Recovery Plan developed by the government in 2012, and is scheduled to open in April 2026.

 Progress

 After many years of discussion, the city council confirmed a stadium investment case in December 2019 and cabinet approved its funding contribution in March 2020.
-Completion of the construction project is hoped for 2024.
+Completion of the construction project was hoped for 2024.

+Construction began in January 2023 and the current planned date for opening is April 2026.

-On 22 July 2021, a majority of Christchurch City Council councillors made a preliminary decision last month to reduce the capacity to 25,000, but councillors voted on 12 August 2021 to backtrack on that decision after it was revealed the 30,000-seat option would only cost an extra $50 million, rather than the $88 million councillors were originally advised of.
+On 22 July 2021, a majority of Christchurch City Council councillors made a preliminary decision to reduce the capacity to 25,000, but councillors voted on 12 August 2021 to backtrack on that decision after it was revealed the 30,000-seat option would only cost an extra $50 million, rather than the $88 million councillors were originally advised of.

 Timeline

 2012

-In July 2012, the Christchurch Central Development Unit released their 100-day blueprint also known as the Christchurch Central Recovery Plan it included a new permanent 35,000 seat multi-purpose sports and entertainment venue as an anchor project within a scheme for a future city vision.
+In July 2012, the Christchurch Central Development Unit released their 100-day blueprint also known as the Christchurch Central Recovery Plan.
+The plan included a new permanent 35,000 seat multi-purpose sports and entertainment venue as an anchor project within a scheme for a future city vision.
 The 6 hectare site is bounded by Tuam, Madras, Hereford and Barbadoes Streets.
 The Government took responsibility for acquiring the land needed for the stadium.

 2017

-The Multi-Use Arena Pre-Feasibility Study: Christchurch was requested by the then Minister supporting Greater Christchurch Regeneration Nicky Wagner and the Christchurch City Council to develop and present a pre-feasibility study for the development of a new multi-use arena.
+The Multi-Use Arena Pre-Feasibility Study: Christchurch was requested by the Minister supporting Greater Christchurch Regeneration Nicky Wagner and the Christchurch City Council to develop and present a pre-feasibility study for the development of a new multi-use arena.
 This study did not consider any options with 35,000 seats as option as it would be too expensive and the general consensus among stakeholders (except for International Rugby) was that the capacity was higher than Christchurch needed, and was prohibitively expensive.

 2021

 In March 2021, a consortium of businesses were confirmed as the successful tenderer for the design and construction of the Canterbury Multi-Use Arena.
-The group known as Kōtui is led by Australian-based stadium construction experts, BESIX Watpac, Kōtui includes Christchurch-based construction companies Southbase Construction and Fulton Hogan, local seismic engineering specialists Lewis Bradford, Christchurch architects Warren and Mahoney, and global stadium design experts Populous and Mott MacDonald.
+The group known as Kōtui is led by Australian-based stadium construction experts, Besix Watpac.
+Kōtui includes Christchurch-based construction companies Southbase Construction and Fulton Hogan, local seismic engineering specialists Lewis Bradford, Christchurch architects Warren & Mahoney, and global stadium design experts Populous and Mott MacDonald.